- Long introductory APR promotion

 HSBC Gold Mastercard® Credit Card costs and fees

-The main fee to keep an eye on with this card is its balance transfer fee, which is 4% of the transferred amount or $10, whichever is greater.
+The main fee to keep an eye on with this card is its balance transfer fee.

 If you’re planning on transferring a balance, you’ll want to make sure that the interest savings aren’t swallowed up by the balance transfer fee.
 Keep in mind that there are balance transfer credit cards that don’t charge any balance transfer fee for the first couple of months.